WasmEdge/WasmEdge/docs/book/en/src/kubernetes/docker/lxc.md

 ## Run a lightweight Node.js server

 With WasmEdge QuickJS support for the Node.js API, we can run a lightweight and secure node.js server from Docker CLI.
-For that, you will need a few things.
+The slim Linux + WasmEdge + Node.js support image size is less than 15MB as opposed to over 350MB for a standard Node.js image.
+You will need to do the following.

 * [Download the WasmEdge QuickJS runtime](https://github.com/second-state/wasmedge-quickjs/releases/download/v0.4.0-alpha/wasmedge_quickjs.wasm) here.
 You will have the `wasmedge_quickjs.wasm` file.
 * [Download the modules](https://github.com/second-state/wasmedge-quickjs/tree/main/modules) directory from the WasmEdge QuickJS repo.